Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-\begin{rmrk} Obviously, by definition semifilters are necessarily compatible but not necessarily closed under meets.
-But aside from this fact, we have so far seen semiframes and semifilters behave more-or-less like frames and filters, modulo small details like that mentioned in Remark~\ref{rmrk.tbot.not.in}(1).
+\jamiesubsubsection{Things that are different from filters} \begin{rmrk} Obviously, by definition semifilters are necessarily compatible but not necessarily closed under meets.
+But aside from this fact, we have so far seen semiframes and semifilters behave more-or-less like frames and filters, modulo small details like that mentioned in Remark~\ref{rmrk.tbot.not.in}(\ref{item.tbot.not.in.1}).

 But there are also differences, as we will now briefly explore.
-In the theory of (finite) frames, the following facts hold: \begin{enumerate*} \item \emph{Every filter $\afilter$ has a greatest lower bound $x$, and $\afilter=x^\cti=\{x'\mid x\cti x'\}$.}
+In the theory of (finite) frames, the following facts hold: \begin{enumerate*} \item \emph{Every proper filter $\afilter$ has a greatest lower bound $x$, and $\afilter=x^\cti=\{x'\mid x\cti x'\}$.}

-Just take $x=\bigwedge\afilter$ the join of all of its (finitely many) elements.
-This is not $\tbot$, by the filter's finite intersection property. \item \emph{Every filter can be extended to a maximal filter.}
+Just take $x=\bigwedge\afilter$ the meet of all of its (finitely many) elements.
+This is not $\tbot$, by the filter's finite intersection property. \item \emph{Every proper filter can be extended to a maximal filter.}\footnote{A proper filter is a filter that does not contain $\tbot$.
+A maximal filter is a filter that is maximal amongst proper filters.}